This will be effectively a Philosophical/ Theological Musings Part 7, and probably my most counterintuitive post ever.

 But that is itself another manifestation of self-hate, and only now am I learning how deceitful fear, depression and self-hate really are.
 They lie to me about myself, and I’ve believed them for so long because no-one taught me I don’t have to believe them or take responsibility for them just because they’re in my head.
 Nor did anyone tell me they are results of psychic injuries caused by an absent father, an emotionally dead mother who didn’t appreciate the importance of creativity and assumed I didn’t need help just because I was male and not autistic like my brother, emotionally & intellectually stunted English culture, nutritionally deficient food, inferior English “education” system, Islamically- & racially-induced alienation from peers, lack of positive ‘black’ role models, movies, websites & books that teach you how to live completely wrong… you get the point.
 A lot of shit.

 At this present point in time it’s part of my spiritual recovery process to uproot this definition of strength.
 It’s taken me as far as it can so it’s time to update.
-And I am serious when I say that any help from YOU THE READERS is greatly appreciated.
+And I am serious when I say that any help from you the readers is greatly appreciated.
+Positive words/ phrases, constructive criticism of my posts (emphasis on constructive), etc. and I in turn aim to continue producing unconventional insights and information for you and for all.